SIM Content Enhancement Professional Developer

 I attended PPDI in segments.
 We came to UCA to work with Patty Kohler-Evans and Renee Calhoon on February 26th- 27th, 2020.
 We then did a virtual meeting for April 23rd- 24th and May 13th of 2020.
 I had worked extensively with the Course and Unit Organizer Routines, but what I loved most about PPDI was learning about each CE routine.
 I liked learning about each routine and trying to figure out where it could be best be used in each class or content at Washington Middle School.

-chelseylturner About 3 years ago
+chelseylturner Almost 4 years ago

 I have been working with SIM and Instructional Routines for over 4 years.